onyinyem/Parallax-Scrolling-with-JS/README.md

 # Parallax-Scrolling-with-JS

-A webpage displaying Parallax Scrolling using HTML, CSS and basic Javascript
+Created a webpage using HTML, CSS and JavaScript which makes use of parallax scrolling techniques, a web site trend where the background content (i.e. an image) is moved at a different speed than the foreground content while scrolling.